 I left the room and went back to take care of my team well past dark as I had done so often in the preceding months.
 When you’re busy, you can keep your mind off worry to some extent.
 I was able to stave off the negative thoughts until finally, after dark, I got in the car to go home.
 Then it started to hit me.
 All the chaos and bleak prospects on the job front weighed on me.
 Another thing weighed heavily, though.

 At home, I had a small little girl along with my wife who depended on me.
 Also pressing, was daughter number two whose due date and expected arrival had already come and gone.
 When I went home that night, my daughter was asleep in her crib.
 I sat down at the kitchen table to eat.
 My wife, with child for over 41 weeks, joined me.
 We talked for a while and went to bed.
 Sleep came for my wife, but not for me.
 I laid awake that night with worry and trepidation.

 Before the sun rose, I received a tap on the shoulder.
 It was time to go to the hospital.
-Our plan to have our daughter down the hall care for sprung into place and we hopped in the car.
+Our plan to have our daughter down the hall cared for sprung into place and we hopped in the car.
 We arrived at the hospital as the faintest streaks of sunlight began to creep through the clouds.

 Over the next few hours, I went from being the father of a child to be the father of children.
 The father of a daughter to be the father of daughters.
 We were no longer a family of three.
 We were a family of four.
 Mother and daughter were healthy.
 Close family stopped in for a quick peek at the young lady.